-(We are smoke’n hot this morning here at The Connection!
-A short post, And Already Once Revised!
-I’ve been searching for a simple statement that gets to the point of what this blog site is about; maybe this is it.
+(I’ve been searching for a simple statement that gets to the point of this blog site; maybe this is it.
 Most of you will think it far fetched, yet there is a Logic to it and it stretches way back into Philosophic Tradition.
+Complete with Garden Photos and a Poem at the end.
+A revision of the earlier post of the same title—but up-graded!
 Try it on for size, Please!)

 It is not a “strictly physical” place, not simply particles and chemical reactions and the qualities that those kinds of things directly exhibit.
-This garden of my wife’s and mine is a human place of beauty with carefully selected plants, well considered placements, precisely cut borders and gently curved walkways.
-A chosen mixture of both sun and shade, privacy and open sky.
-A fairly complete composition, though always shifting.
+This garden of my wife’s and mine is a human artifact, a place of beauty with carefully selected plants, well considered placements, precisely cut borders and gently curved walkways.
+It is a chosen mixture of both sun and shade, privacy and open sky; a fairly complete composition, though always shifting.

 It is a place of life.
 Plants exhibit the most marvelous design.
-Crocus poke up their heads in spring, first, with their delicate little flowers.
-Then come the Daffodil with their trumpeting flower and the Tulip with its gracious cup, marked interior, and array of color.
-In the shade, the Ostrich Ferns are unraveling their fronds, rolling them toward the light.
-The Painted Ferns exhibit on each leaf detailed shades of green slowly verging on blacks.
+Crocus poke up their heads in spring first, with their delicate little flowers.
+Then come the Daffodil with their yellow trumpeting flower, and then Tulip with its gracious cup, marked interior, and array of color.
+In the shade, the Ostrich Ferns are unraveling their fronds, rolling them open to the light.
+The Japanese Painted Ferns exhibit on each leaf detailed shades of green slowly verging onto blacks.
 In front of our long row of Hosta, my wife plants her border of Impatiens, an annual that flowers through the summer and produces best in shade.
-The Empress Wu hosta is our crowning jewel.
+The Empress Wu Hosta is our crowning jewel.
 Sitting back beneath our cottonless (male) Cottonwood tree, the Empress crowns at over three feet into the air and spreads more than eight feet in diameter.
 She is a tremendous mound of foliage with each highly ridged bright green leaf running 18 to 20 inches long and a foot wide.
 All her bio-mass bursting forth each spring from below the ground and fully in place by mid June.
 By August, she has finished with her rather insignificant flowering (to the gardener) and by fall is ready to be cut back to do it all over the next year.

-So, to reproduce is a distinctly living feature, but so are several others.
-To metabolize is to be so open to ‘your’ environment, that large parts of it are essential to ‘your’ continuation.
-You stretch forth into them, but not into others; those seem completely irrelevant.
+To Reproduce is a distinctly living feature.
+To Metabolize is to be so open to ‘your’ environment; large parts of it are essential to ‘your’ continuation.
+As if in a Religious Gesture, You stretch forth into them, but not into some others; those seem completely irrelevant.
 Light, water, carbon dioxide and soil with minerals, all are open to the plant in a cooperative and informative way: They are essential parts of it; they are components of the plant’s Design.
-They are it, in many a way.
+They Are It!
+Its FORMATION extending out-ward.
+It is, what we call, the In-Formation of the Universe!

-And to grow is to be alive, and that takes time.
+And To Grow is to be alive, and that takes Time.
 A flowering plant only eventually flowers.
-An animal only eventually becomes sexually mature, and a human only eventually becomes emotionally and intellectually mature.
-Pulling together diversity into the unity of its form; Time is essential to life: It does not exist in an instant.
-To be sensitive is the means by which living things distinguish this In-Formation from the noise; it’s self from others.
+An animal only eventually becomes sexually mature, and a human only eventually becomes emotionally and intellectually responsible.
+Life pulls together diversity into the unity of its form, and Time is essential to life: It does not exist in an instant.
+To Be Sensitive is the means by which living things distinguish this In-Formation from the noise; it’s Self from Others.
 Life is these unique qualities.

 (Crocus in the Snow and in the Sun.
 Photos by GWW)